Making public transit safe a next hurdle in easing lockdowns

 THE HAGUE, Netherlands (AP) — In cities around the world, public transportation systems are key to getting workers back on the job and restarting devastated economies.
-Yet methods of getting around ranging from trains and buses to ferries and bicycles will have to be re-imagined for the coronavirus era.
+Yet methods of getting around, ranging from trains and buses to ferries and bicycles, will have to be re-imagined for the coronavirus era.

 In Europe in particular, mass transit is shaping up as a new focus of governments working to get their countries back on track while responding to the pandemic that now has a death toll of over 120,000 people across the continent.